What is The Earnest Wesleyan?

 Guest authors are welcome and encouraged to make submissions.
 Feel free to contact the editor and submit an article for review.
 Email the editor and submit articles to theearnestwesleyan@gmail.com.
 Here are some general guidelines:

-Articles are expected to be digestible.
-For this reason, there is a preference for articles 2,500 words or fewer.
-However, longer articles will be considered.
+1. Articles are expected to be digestible.
+For this reason, there is a preference for articles of 2,500 words or fewer.
+However, longer articles will always be considered.

-Submissions are subject to basic grammatical edits by our editorial team.
-Authors will have a chance to review the edited article for approval before publication.
+3. Submissions are subject to basic grammatical edits by our editorial team.
+Authors will have a chance to review and consent to the edited article for approval before publication.

-Submissions must promote an orthodox Christian worldview.
-Guest authors are not required to sign a statement of faith, but their published content must not do violence to historic, creedal Christianity as expressed in the Apostles’, Niceno-Constantinopolitan, and Athanasian Creeds, and the Chalcedonian Definition.
-Heretical or heterodox content will be rejected outright.
+5. Submissions must promote an orthodox Christian worldview.
+Guest authors are not required to sign a statement of faith, but their published content must not do violence to creedal Christianity or confessional Protestantism as expressed in the Apostles’, Niceno-Constantinopolitan, and Athanasian Creeds; the Chalcedonian Definition; and the Thirty-Nine Articles of Religion.
+Any heretical or heterodox content will be rejected outright.

-Plagiarism will not be tolerated.
-Citations are encouraged for all quotes, attribution is required.
+7. Plagiarism will not be tolerated.
+Proper citations adhering to a standard format are encouraged for all quotes; basic attribution is required.
+A lack of basic attribution is considered plagiarism.

-The Earnest Wesleyan is under no obligation to publish any submitted content and can reject submissions, withdraw publication, and redact for any reason at the editor’s discretion.
+8. The Earnest Wesleyan is under no obligation to publish any submitted content and reserves the right of complete creative control, including rejecting submissions, withdrawing publication, and redacting for any reason at the editor’s discretion.
+Submission of content is authorization for perpetual use for print and online publication.
 Submission is consent to these guidelines and other editorial norms not specifically listed here.